ci-lab-cz/streamd/docs/installation.md

 ## Requirements
 - Conda (or Mamba) to create the supplied environments
 - GPU-enabled machines should use `env_gpu.yml`; CPU-only machines should use `env.yml`
-- Access to GROMACS/Gaussian if you plan to run GPU or Gaussian-dependent workflows
+- Access to Gaussian if you plan to run Gaussian-dependent workflows

 ## Install
 ```bash